+Health Safety Net/Health Safety Net Trust Fund.
 The fiscal 2010 budget includes \$390 million in dedicated resources for the Health Safety Net, including \$320 million from hospital and insurer assessments and \$70 million from supplemental payments made by other sources.
 This is sufficient to fund Health Safety Net spending assumptions that were submitted in connection with the Commonwealth's waiver agreement for fiscal 2009 through 2011.
 However, there is significant uncertainty around Health Safety Net fiscal 2010 program costs, given the downturn in the economy and lags in data, and demand could exceed these spending assumptions.
-Any fiscal 2009 Health Safety Net surplus (see above) could be applied to help support actual fiscal 2010 spending needs in excess of waiver assumptions.
+If available, any fiscal 2009 Health Safety Net surplus could be applied to help support actual fiscal 2010 spending needs in excess of waiver assumptions.